Navigating Missouri Child Custody Relocation

-If you are a relocating parent, and the non-relocating parent disagrees with the move, you have to prove to the court that you are acting in good faith and not trying to ruin the other parent’s relationship with the child.
+If you are a relocating parent, and the non-relocating parent disagrees with the move, you must prove to the court that you are acting in good faith and not trying to ruin the other parent’s relationship with the child.

-When the relocation offers benefits that would improve the child’s life, the Missouri court may compare these benefits with the downsides a child would experience if the move was denied.
+When the relocation offers benefits that would improve the child’s life, the Missouri court may compare these benefits with the downsides a child would experience if the move were denied.

 Missouri child custody laws and family law battles, in general, can be complicated and exhausting.
 Usually, both parents have their version of what is in the child’s best interests.